WuJessica7/NomNom/README.md

 ### Frontend
 #### Setup (Frontend)

-Now setup your frontend.
+Now setup your frontend by going to a new terminal.

 ```
-cd ..
 cd frontend
 npm install
 ```